HITS-MCM/MD-IFP/README.md

 1. Scripts:

-    Clustering.py   - containes functions for analysis of trajectories using IFP data
-    IFP_generation.py  - contains functions for generation of IFPs Membrane_analysis.py
-    Trajectories.py  - contains functions for building a trajectory object for reading and analysis standard MD and RAMD trajectories and computation of relative residence times
+    Clustering.py   - functions for analysis of trajectories using IFP data   (is still under developments) IFP_generation.py  -  functions for generation of IFPs Membrane_analysis.py - functions for analysis of membrane-protein systems Trajectories.py  - functions for building a trajectory object for reading and analysis standard MD and RAMD trajectories and computation of relative residence times

-2. Data:
+2. Data: will be on Zenodo

 3. Example jupyter notebooks :